-After graduating from the art academy, Van der Kemp began working for high-end designers in New York, Paris and Milan as he climbed the ladder of success.
+After graduating from the Rietveld Art Academy, Van der Kemp began working for high-end designers in New York, Paris and Milan as he climbed the ladder of success.
 Behind the glitz and glamour though, he couldn’t help but notice a rapacious business model focused entirely on profit.

 Even worse, Van der Kemp discovered a dirty little secret about posh labels: they often destroy unsold clothing to preserve their exclusivity.
 “I found out that the brands that don’t go on sale burn their leftover merchandise.
 So, people started becoming aware of fast fashion being terrible for the environment, but the bad thing was that luxury fashion started doing the same thing.”